dynamic-and-active-systems-lab/uavrt_supervisor/task_list.md

 Expected time to implement: 2 weeks
 Actual time to implement: 3 weeks

-2. Build transmission system on supervisor node
+2. Build transmission/receiving system on supervisor node

 - [ ] Subscribes to the /pulsePose topic
   - [ ] Repackages /pulsePose messages as Mavlink debug messages and transmits to Pixhawk

+- [ ] Tramsmitting Pixhawk heartbeat messages to the Pixhawk

-- [ ] Recieve debug messages from
+- [ ] Recieve debug messages via Mavlink
+  - [ ] Recieve commands via Mavlink
+    - [ ] Process commands
+  - [ ] Receives tag priori via Mavlink

+- [ ] Builds file structure for archive
+  - [ ] Writes detector config files

-- [ ] Spend time optimizing and cleaning up current codebase
+- [ ] Calculates radio settings (f_cent, n_channels)

-Expected time to implement: 1 week
+Expected time to implement: 1-2 weeks
 Actual time to implement:

 Note: This is purely contingent on whether we have decided on pymavlink or mavsdk.

-3. Build radio system on supervisor node
+3. Build radio control system on supervisor node

 - [ ] Start subprocesses using the [Python subprocess library](https://docs.python.org/3/library/subprocess.html)
   - [ ] Start subprocesses from different paths for configuration files